 Twice a year, Hokkaido "blow" their coat, meaning their thick, dense undercoat sheds heavily for a few weeks.
 During this time, you'll want to give them a bath and make sure to brush them frequently to remove the excess fur.
 In between the twice-yearly extreme shedding periods, the Hokkaido sheds at a normal, regular rate you'd expect from most dogs.

-In terms of exercise, you'll want to establish a dedicated morning and evening exercise session in the form of a walk, jog, or playtime in an off-leash space.
+In terms of exercise, you'll want to establish a dedicated morning and evening exercise session in the form of a walk, jog, or playtime in a secure off-leash space.
 If you give them proper exercise on a consistent basis, they'll be calm and relaxed when indoors.
 "They can go for miles and miles and never tire but are good about settling inside when their humans are tired," Tompkins says.

 Hokkaido are a generally healthy breed that can live 12–15 years on average.
 The most common genetic disorder you should look out for in Hokkaido is collie eye anomaly, or CEA.
 The inherited disease can cause vision issues, and according to the Merck Veterinary Manual, "vision is not noticeably affected unless detachment of the retina is present."
 A veterinarian can diagnose it from a simple eye exam, and your breeder can do a genetic test on your puppy to see if they carry the gene.
-Other genetic disorders to test for are hip dysplasia and idiopathic seizures.
+Other genetic disorders to test for are hip dysplasia and heart murmurs.

 In addition to hunting, Hokkaido have been used in search and rescue missions, most notably in 1902 when they aided in the search of survivors after an Army expedition got caught in a heavy snowstorm as they crossed the Hakkōda Mountains.
-In 1937, they were declared a Living Natural Monument by Japan's government and given their official name Hokkaido-Inu in honor of their native island.
+In 1937, they were declared a Living Natural Monument by Japan's government and given their official name Hokkaido Ken in honor of their native island.

 Outside of Japan, Hokkaido are extremely rare.
 "Hokkaido are an endangered breed close to extinction in their own country," Tompkins says.
 "They are a very unique ancient breed that is in desperate need of preservation."